casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 # Monitoring and Consuming Events

 Casper platform uses event streaming to notify state changes in smart contracts and nodes.
 A node on a Casper network streams events through the SSE (Server Sent Event) server.
-Events are emitted by the event stream servers of the Casper network nodes.
+The default configuration of the Casper node provides event streaming via the port specified as the `event_stream_server.address` in the node's *config.toml*, which is by default `9999` for nodes on [Testnet](https://testnet.cspr.live/tools/peers) and [Mainnet](https://cspr.live/tools/peers).

 ## Event Types